edgedb/easy-edgedb/chapter12/index.md

 Now let's learn more about Cartesian products in EdgeDB.
 You might recall from the previous chapter that even a single `{}` input always results in an output of `{}`.
 That's why we had to change our `fight()` function to use the coalescing operator in the previous chapter.
 Let's dig a little deeper into why that is.

 Remember, a `{}` has a length of 0 and anything multiplied by 0 is also 0.
-For example, let's try to add the names of places that start with b and those that start with x.
+For example, let's try to concatenate the names of places that start with b with those that start with x.

 ```edgeql
 with b_places := (select Place filter Place.name ilike 'b%'),